ossec/ossec-docs/blog/posts/2014-01-28-OSSEC-Moving-to-Github.markdown.rst

 -  Export each Pull Request as a patch bb-gh-pull-request-##.patch
 -  Import each patch into a branch named bb-gh-pull-request-##

-   -  Apply correct author/email git infomation so no infomation is lost.
+   -  Apply correct author/email git information so no information is lost.

 -  Create a github pull request for each branch.